makerdao/auction-keeper/README.md

 _bidding models_, which tell the keeper when and how high to bid.
 This keeper can be safely left running in background.
 The moment it notices or starts a new auction it will spawn a new instance of a _bidding model_ for it and then act according to its instructions. _Bidding models_ will be automatically terminated by the keeper the moment the auction expires.
-The keeper also automatically `deal`s expired auctions if it's us who won them.
+By default the keeper doesn't automatically `deal`s expired auctions if it's us who won them, this can be enabled by passing `--enable-deal` argument

 This keeper is intended to be a reference implementation.
 It may be used as-is, or pieces borrowed to develop your own auction trading bot.